Rudder (software): History

 Rudder was created by the founding team of Normation and first released as free software in October 2011.

 Rudder 3.0 was released in February 2015.

+Latest major version, Rudder 8.0, has been released in November 2023, and Rudder 8.3 has been released in April 2025.

 Platform support

-The following operating systems are supported as a Root server:
+The following operating systems are supported for the central Rudder server: